 - Course Schedule

 - After Graduation

 - News & Events

 Jennifer M. Miller is a scholar of U.S. foreign relations since 1945, focusing on interactions between the United States and Northeast Asia.
-In particular, she focuses on the intersections between foreign policy and domestic ideas, ideologies, and political narratives; her work examines how new interactions between America and East Asia after World War II transformed both sides’ thinking about security, democratic order, citizenship, and economic vitality.
+Her research examines the intersections between foreign policy and domestic ideas, ideologies, and political narratives; her work explores how new interactions between America and East Asia after World War II transformed both sides’ thinking about security, democratic order, citizenship, and economic vitality.
 Miller received her Ph.D. in the history of U.S. foreign relations and international history from the University of Wisconsin-Madison in 2012.
 She currently offers courses on the history of U.S. foreign relations, the Cold War, and World War II in the Pacific

-Jennifer M. Miller, Cold War Democracy: the United States and Japan.
-Cambridge: Harvard University Press, forthcoming 2019.
+Cold War Democracy: The United States and Japan.
+Cambridge: Harvard University Press, 2019.

 “Building a Capitalist Consciousness: Japan and Visions of Capitalist Asia” in Christopher Dietrich ed., The American Way: Capitalism and Diplomacy in the Twentieth Century.
 Currently under review.